 The Two Mrs. Carrolls (1947) starring Humphrey Bogart, Barbara Stanwyck

-In The Two Mrs. Carrolls, Humphrey Bogart stars as a struggling artist, Geoffrey Carroll, who is (seemingly) happily married — until he meets Sally (Barbara Stanwyck).
+In The Two Mrs. Carrolls, Humphrey Bogart stars as a struggling artist, Geoffrey Carroll.
+He is (seemingly) happily married — until he meets Sally (Barbara Stanwyck).
 Apparently mentally ill, he returns home, where he paints a picture of his wife as the angel of death.
 Then he begins to poison her.

-The final 30 minutes are the best of the film, as things come to a head, with excellent performances by both Bogart and Stanwyck.
+The final 30 minutes are the best of the film.
+Things come to a head, with excellent performances by both Bogart and Stanwyck.
 He returns from the train station where he’s sending his young daughter (from his first marriage) away.
-Then he “kindly” gets his wife a glass of milk — which she knows is poisoned.
-In a tense moment, she nearly has to drink it until she’s literally saved by the bell as the phone rings.
+Then he “kindly” gets his wife a glass of milk.
+Which she knows is poisoned.
+In a tense moment, she nearly has to drink it.
+Until she’s literally saved by the bell as the phone rings.
 Once he’s out of the room, she throws the poisoned milk out the window.
 But her husband notices spilt milk on the floor, and realizes that she knows.

 Deciding to blame a prowler for her murder, based on a headline from the newspaper, Geoffrey stages a break-in at their house, and goes upstairs to strangle Sally.
 She’s locked herself in her bedroom, and calls for help … as Geoffrey cuts the phone line …